Medical Marijuana in West Virginia

 Currently, West Virginia is only accepting applications for Testing Laboratories.

 Applications for medical cannabis cultivators, processors, and dispensaries were made available in December 2019 and remained open until February 2020.
-West Virginia planned to award 10 Cultivation, 10 Processor, and 100 Dispensary licenses along with allowing vertically-integrated companies.
+West Virginia law permits up to ten (10) Cultivation, ten (10) Processor, and one hundred (100) Dispensary licenses along with allowing vertically-integrated companies.
 You can click here to review the forms and Applicant Checklist provided by West Virginia’s Office of Medical Cannabis.

-Presently, West Virginia only has 9 licensed Cultivators, 5 licensed Processors, and 27 licensed dispensaries.
-Now is the time to start compiling your strategic business plan as applications should open up in the near future!
-We will update the site once the application process opens up.
-If you are interested in acquiring a West Virginia Medical Marijuana Business License, then schedule an appointment with us to discuss your options.
+Presently, West Virginia only has eight (8) licensed Cultivators, seven (7) licensed Processors, and fifty-two (52) licensed Dispensaries.
+Now is the time to start compiling your strategic business plan as applications should open up in the near future as more licenses are available under West Virginia’s Act.
+If you are interested in acquiring a West Virginia Medical Marijuana Business License, schedule an appointment with us to discuss your options.